-Google search engines typically displays the first ~65 characters of a title tag.
+Google search engines typically display the first ~65 characters of a title tag.
 Characters have different widths, and the maximum title width is 600 pixels.

 With all that said, write for your users, not for robots.
 Get them interested and make them click.

 Look for the “Meta Title” result and check for both length and keyword

 - Check that the title is under 70 characters

 - Check that the keyword is included in the title

 Look for the “Meta Description” result and check for both length and keyword.

 - Check that the meta description is under 160 characters